lukeluocn/multicoresysu2020/content/cuda-exec.md

 ### Command

-Compile-only mode could be useful when you only want to confirm that your project can be compiled without errors first.
+Compile-only mode could be useful when you only want to confirm that your project can be compiled without errors.

 ```bash
 ~ ./rexec.macos --co --home vecadd